-- a) Offices (including professional services such as law and accountancy practices) - b) Industrial buildings such as factories, processing and manufacturing plants (excluding foamed plastics) - c) Storage units capable of less than 5.0 m storage height - ca) Storage buildings capable of storage of 5.0 m or greater but with a height to apex of less than 8.0 m and floor area of less than 4200 m

-- d) Cool stores capable of less than 3.0 m high storage height

-- e) Laboratories, and

-- f) Light aircraft hangars.
+a) Offices (including professional services such as law and accountancy practices)

+- b) Industrial buildings such as factories, processing and manufacturing plants (excluding foamed plastics).
+May include temperature controlled storage up to a maximum area of 500 m with a maximum capable of storage height of 5.0 m. - c) Buildings or parts of buildings capable of less than 5.0 m storage height - ca) Warehouses and storage buildings capable of storage of 5.0 m or greater but with a height to apex of less than 8.0 m and building floor area of less than 4200 m - d) Temperature controlled storage capable of less than 3.0 m high storage height - e) Laboratories - f) Light aircraft hangars, - g) Normally unoccupied buildings such as buildings containing plant or fixed machinery only, and h) Spray painting operations, whether or not within a spray booth.